Memory Care Services

 - Innovative memory care programs

-- Open designed building to lower confusion
+- Open design to lower confusion

-- Specifically educated staff in dementia care
+- Staff trained in dementia care

 - Encouraging dementia therapies